pawelbudnik/inbox_intel/README.md

 3. Navigate to `Settings` -> `Extensions`
 4. Switch on `Developer mode`
 5. Click on `Load unpacked` button
-6. Choose the extracted `youtube_soundboard` folder
+6. Choose the extracted `inbox_intel` folder
-7. ...
+7. Gather that intel
-8. Profit?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-- Store and quickly access (almost) unlimited amount of videos
-- Assign keyboard shortcuts to quickly open the clip you want.
-- Setup multiple youtube radios and switch between them easily.
-- Play 20 different clips at the same time and annoy your family.
+- extract
+- extract
+- extract

 <p align="right">(<a href="#readme-top">back to top</a>)</p>